 - Check Facebook or Instagram accounts of the tour you’re doing, hotels you booked and places you’re visiting.
 They may post updates on conditions.

-- You don’t necessarily need to pre-book all your activities if you want to wait and see how the weather is.
+- You don’t necessarily need to pre-book all your activities.
+You can wait and see how the weather is to book.

 Packing

-- Bring mosquito repellent.
+- Bring plenty of mosquito repellent.
 Mosquitoes are absolutely awful in rainy season.
 Read our post about our favorite bug repellents for Costa Rica.
 This is one of our favorite DEET free mosquito repellents.

-- Pack accordingly.
-Be prepared for sudden rain so bring waterproof gear.
-We never leave without our waterproof backpacks!
-Read our complete guide to packing for Costa Rica during rainy season.
+- Bring waterproof gear.
+We never leave without our waterproof backpacks, an umbrella and rain jacket.
+Get our packing for Costa Rica during rainy season guide.

 - Don’t forget sunscreen.
 Even if it’s cloudy, the sun is still strong.